2ndSightLab/ai-tracker/issues.md

 6/3/2026 3:19 PM

+🟡 Migrate AWS domain - separate project so it doesn't get messed up.

+🟡 Complete listing of services before close an account - offer to move or delete.

-🟡 Move arhcive lambda and role into it's own step.
+🟡 Move archive lambda and role into it's own step.

 6/2/2026 6:18 PM